cheenanet/whois-servers-list/README.md

-# whois-servers-list
+# WHOIS Servers List
-WHOIS Servers List
+WHOIS Servers List for all domains.